 In examining the changes in measured summary domains across target groups and time, a more complicated picture begins to emerge.
-A visual description of the changes in domains across target groups and over time can be found in the following series of Figures 9 - 15.
+A visual description of the changes in domains across target groups and over time is shown in the following series of Figures 9 - 15.